 - The Chancellor commissioned the FSA to conduct the Wheatley Review of LIBOR in July 2012.

-- The review, published in September 2012, recommended that contributing to and administering LIBOR became regulated activities; and that a new administrator for LIBOR should be appointed.
+- The review, published in September 2012, recommended that contributing to and administering LIBOR should become regulated activities; and that a new administrator for LIBOR should be appointed.
 Powers to regulate LIBOR became effective in April 2013.

 - The FCA co-chaired work by the International Organisation of Securities Commissions (IOSCO) to propose Principles for Financial Benchmarks.
 These were finalised in July 2013, and the FCA participated in IOSCO’s reviews of how effectively these standards have been applied to key benchmarks and across the market.